 - Email us the information we need (e.g. noise levels, photo, a recording)

 - We analyse, interpret and cost the BAT noise control options.

 One phone call + one email are all you need to do to resolve many long-standing environmental noise problems

 Use the Remote Control process to solve noise problems is not only substantially faster and capable of generating much lower cost solutions, but it is also considerably more environmentally friendly than the conventional approach as there are fewer (or no) site visits required, cutting CO2 travel footprint.
 Contact us to discuss a project..

-Once a noise nuisance has been established, there remains the issue of just what constitutes “best practicable means” for environmental noise control.
-Companies may employ consultants to generate technical reports, claiming that the cost of mitigation is too high to be reasonably practicable.
-In most cases, the suggested noise reduction technology is in fact not best practice.
-Our definitions of BPM across a very wide range of successful applications typically reduce the costs of noise control by 50% – 80% compared with alternative evaluations.
-This is a game changer for councils, saving time, resources and money – particularly where a court case (which might otherwise be lost) is a possibility that can usually be avoided.
+Once there have been complaints or when a noise nuisance has been established, there often remains the issue of determining what constitutes “best practicable means” to mitigate the environmental noise problem.
+Companies may employ consultants to generate technical reports that claim that the cost of mitigation is too high to be reasonably practicable.
+In most cases, the suggested noise reduction technology is not best practice.
+Our definitions of BPM across a very wide range of successful applications typically reduce the costs of noise control by 50% – 80% compared with conventional palliatives.
+This can be a game changer for regulators as problems can usually be resolved within weeks, saving time, resources and money.
+This is particularly true where the low cost of the BPM evaluation means that potential court cases can be avoided.

 BPM often cannot be claimed without reference to INVC noise control technology – particularly for fans, the most common environmental noise problem

-Re-Defining Best Practice – Factory Noise Abatement Notice Noise Control Costs Cut by 80%
+2nd Opinion on Factory Noise Abatement Notice Noise Control Cut Costs by 80%

-Healthy Cost Savings from Yoghurt-Based Burner Noise Control Technology
+Healthy Cost Savings from Yoghurt-Based Burner BPM Noise Control Technology